TurkuML/Interaction-Concordance-Index/Experiment/graphdta/README.md

 This returns the model achieving the best MSE for validation data throughout the training and performance results of the model on testing data.
 For example, it returns two files model_GATNet_davis.model and result_GATNet_davis.csv when running GATNet on Davis data.

-# Specific to the Assignment index experiments:
+# Specific to the Interaction Concordance index experiments:

 The training_cv.py file takes two additional arguments, namely fold and setting, so the calls will look for example like `python training_cv.py 0 0 0 0 S1`